UWPCE-PythonCert/PythonCertDevel/source/modules/EnvironmentOverview.rst

 Windows
 .......

 Windows used to provide a "open command window here" options with a ``shift+right-click`` menu.
-Give a try -- if it works, great.
+Give a try; if it works, great.
 If not, then this might help:

 `Open Command Window Here on Windows 10 <https://www.windowscentral.com/add-open-command-window-here-back-context-menu-windows-10>`_